 Most active-passive systems depend on writes going to a single primary at a time.
 The primary is the “active” node because it allows writes.
 Replicas only copy updates from the primary, but don’t allow writes, which makes the replicas “passive.”

 TIP: Meow-Meow uses replication for disaster recovery, so the client only sees a replica after we initiate failover.
 However, other systems allow reading from replicas to distribute read load across the cluster.
 Doing so can boost read performance and maximize the cost effectiveness of replication.
-If a system allows reading from replicas, we call those read-only replicas.
+If a system allows reading from replicas, those are read-only replicas.

 So Client A might write data to the “true” primary, Primary 1, while client B writes to the “false” primary, Primary 2.
 Primary 1 is correctly replicating to the replicas, but Primary 2 is not replicating.
 Because no replicas are following Primary 2, data written to it will probably be lost.